canonical/design.ubuntu.com/scopes/components/index.md

 </div>
   <div class="eight-col">
   <h3>Actions</h3>
   <ol><li>Back – used if the scope is opened via tap from an installed aggregator scope.</li><li>Search – allows the user to search across the scope and connected branded (single service) scopes for a specific query.
-It should always appear first after the scope title.</li><li>Settings – enables persistent settings for simple customizations, such as enabling the user’s geographical location to receive local content sources.</li></ol>
+It should always appear first after the scope title.</li><li>Settings – enables persistent settings for simple customizations, such as enabling the user&#8217;s geographical location to receive local content sources.</li></ol>
 </div>
   <div class="eight-col box box-grey">
   <div class="one-col last-col align-centre">